tavilarion/puppetlabs-zfs_core/README.md

 ### Beginning with zfs_core

-To create a zpool resource with the name `tstpool` that uses the disk `/ztstpool/dsk`:
+To create a zpool resource with the name `tstpool` that uses the disk `/ztstpool/dsk`, use the following code:
 ```
 zpool { 'tstpool':
   ensure => present,
   disk => '/ztstpool/dsk',
 }
 ```
-To create a zfs resource based on the pool created above:
+To create a zfs resource based on the pool created above, use the following code:
 ```
 zfs { 'tstpool/tstfs':
   ensure => present,